zhengshuai1001/JiKouCompany/README.md

 Once you realize how beautiful you are, you will find it hard to keep the company of those who do not.

 When I let go of what I am, I become what I might be.

+The world needs dreamers and the world needs doers.
+But above all, the world needs dreamers who do.